 Before diving into the specifics of integrating resistance training into an adolescent’s physical activity program, it’s essential to understand the benefits this form of exercise can bring.

-Topic to read : What Are the Best Practices for Ensuring Eye Health in a Digital World?
+Have you seen this : What Are the Best Practices for Ensuring Eye Health in a Digital World?

 Resistance training, also known as strength training or weight training, involves exercises that make the muscles work against a weight or force.
 The primary purpose of such training is to increase muscle strength, tone, mass, and endurance.